Synonyms: Grüner Veltliner, Veltlin Zelene, Veltlinkske Zelené (Czech Republic), Zôldveltelini (Hungary)

 Wine and food pairing guidelines:

-Pairs with acidic dishes and does well especially with stronger vegetables such as asparagus, brussel sprouts etc.
+Pairs with acidic dishes and does well especially with stronger vegetables such as asparagus, Brussels sprouts etc.

 Foods and Entrees that usually pair: